World Affairs Institute

-World Affairs Institute (WAI) is a nonprofit organization established in 2010 and located in Washington, DC.
+World Affairs Institute (WAI) was a nonprofit organization established in 2010 and located in Washington, DC.
 The organization's stated mission is to "promote democratic governance as well as public education, awareness, and dialogue on international affairs and security issues through publications and non-partisan public education activity."
-The president of World Affairs Institute is James S. Denton.
+The president of World Affairs Institute was James S. Denton.
 WAI's formative board includes James S. Denton, P.J.
 O'Rourke, and Alan Dye.

 World Affairs

 WAI publishes World Affairs, a bimonthly print magazine established in 1837.
 The journal covers foreign policy and security issues.
 Its website provides essays from the print journal, as well as blogs and online features in addition to international news, opinion, and research that is aggregated from media, think tanks, and governments around the world.

 Transatlantic Renewal Initiative

 The Transatlantic Renewal Initiative (TRI) is a project of the World Affairs Institute (WAI), established in February 2014 with the stated purpose of supporting stronger ties between the United States and its allies in Europe and the promotion of “an international order based on rule of law, political and economic freedom, human rights, and the expansion of prosperity.”
 The project states that its goal is “to re-center the importance of the [transatlantic] partnership and to reinvigorate ties between American policy and opinion leaders and their counterparts in Europe that have been frayed in the post-9/11 era while America and Europe were distracted by wars in Afghanistan and Iraq, the struggle against global terrorism, nuclear proliferation, economic upheaval and stagnation, China’s rise, and chaos in the Arab world.
 At its launch the TRI stated that it planned to use seminars, fact-finding delegations, fellowships and scholarships, and other means to meet its goal of promoting “close and informed ties between the US and the EU/CEE,” including participants from Russia, and Ukraine.
 The project is jointly funded by US and European private and government sources and lists Lorne Craner, James S. Denton, and Jeffrey Gedmin as its co-directors.